 If you want to edit the code, you have a number of options available to you, from using the block editor, to the Customizer, right through to editing the files.
 We’ll look at them all in this post, but let’s start with the simplest option: installing a plugin.

-Do Actually You Need to Customize Your Theme?
+Do You Really Need to Customize Your Theme?

 Sometimes you don’t need to customize your theme at all: instead, you need to install a plugin.

 Themes dictate the design of your site: the way it looks and the way it displays content (use our theme detector tool to identify the underlying theme for a design you like).
 Plugins add extra functionality.